 Description: Manufacturing Skills is the initial course designed to provide the student with the basic skills needed to be successful in a high-performance manufacturing environment.
 The course covers 5 major areas of knowledge that are considered critical for employment in a high-performance manufacturing company.
-The topics covered include: Basic Computer Literacy, Safety and CPR, manufacturing improvement methods that covers Lean Manufacturing, Quick
+The topics covered include: Basic Computer Literacy, Safety and CPR, Blueprint Reading, Precision Measurement, and an introduction to manufacturing improvement methods that covers Lean Manufacturing, Quick Changeover, 5S, Teamwork and Problem-solving.